temitayopelumi/hashnode/cl0f54mam00ut3bnvcw6v32ol.md

 Web 2.0 development makes use of web browser technologies like AJAX and JavaScript frameworks.
 Hence it has an amazing user interface and experience.

-We saw apps like Uber, Airbnb, Youtube, Facebook, Instagram, TikTok, Twitter, and TikTok rise to prominence.
+We saw apps like Uber, Airbnb, Youtube, Facebook, Instagram, TikTok, Twitter rise to prominence.
 Social media networking, podcasting, and blogging also gained prominence through the app.

 Web 3.0